 2. What does lack of sleep mean?

 Sleep is the central recovery period for our body and should therefore never be too short.
 Numerous repair and recovery processes take place during sleep.
 The immune system is running at full speed, we process experiences and information and also gather new energy for the next day.
 Night after night we go through several sleep cycles, which are in turn divided into different sleep phases.
 You can read about exactly what happens during sleep here.
 Nights that are too short or frequent interruptions in sleep can disrupt the natural flow of our sleep and the regeneration processes that occur during it.
-In order for us to wake up refreshed in the morning and be able to cope with our everyday lives in a healthy and productive manner, regular sleep duration is of great importance.
+A regular amount of sleep is very important so that we can wake up refreshed in the morning and be able to cope with our everyday lives in a healthy and efficient manner.
 The good news: Short-term lack of sleep can be compensated for and the lack of sleep can be made up for.
 However, anyone who permanently shortens their sleep and does not meet their individual sleep needs not only endangers their daily well-being in the long term, but also damages their own health.

 3. Consequences of too little sleep